Mazara-del-Vallo travel guide and tourism

 More Mazara highlights

-After exploring the churches in Mazara-del-Vallo you can visit the so-called "Museum of the Dancing Satyr" whose centerpiece is the statue of the "Dancing Satyr", found in 1997 in the Strait of Sicily.
+After exploring the churches in Mazara-del-Vallo you can visit the so-called "Museum of the Dancing Satyr" whose centerpiece is the statue of the "Dancing Satyr", fished out of the sea in 1997 in the Strait of Sicily.

-This is an example of a Greek bronze statue dating from the late Hellenistic or early Empire period, and is a statue of uncommon size being about two meters high.
+This is an example of a Greek bronze statue dating from the late Hellenistic or early Empire period, and is about two meters high.
 Because of its size the "Dancing Satyr" was probably not part of a group of satyrs, but was alone - and perhaps later chained astern on a Roman warship.

 It was often the case that statues of mythological character were carried astern of Roman warships to serve as "protectors" of the ship.